-Performance measure Target 2010- 2011 2011- 2012 2012- 2013 Teaching (continued from Table 4.1.d.1) Faculty will incorporate teaching strategies or methods learned from workshops, conferences and other instructional opportunities 50% 100% 92% 75% Research Faculty with responsibility for research will maintain a three-year average of no fewer than two new publications per year.
-100% 100% 100% 100% Tenure-track and tenured faculty will engage in scholarship activity related to diversity 20% 92% 73% 83% Service Tenured faculty will serve on three or more committees 100% 100% 100 % 100% Senior faculty will hold named positions in professional organizations at local, state, regional or national levels 33% 16% 57% 30% Faculty will serve the community on advisory boards or equivalent 25% 33% 43% 67% Tenured faculty will provide scholarly service (e.g. grant reviewers, abstract reviewers, manuscript reviewers, serve on editorial boards) 80% 100% 100% 100%
+Outcome Measure Target 2010-2011 2011-2012 2012-2013 The faculty will be active researchers and contribute in important ways to their disciplines.
+100% of the department faculty with responsibility for research (which excludes lecturers and part-time faculty) will maintain a three-year average of no fewer than two new publications per year. .
+100% 100% 100% Faculty will engage in scholarship activity related to diversity No less than 20% of tenure-track and tenured faculty will engage in scholarship activity related to diversity.
+92% 73% 83% Tenured faculty will provide leadership and service to the UNC Charlotte through participating in governance by service on committees at all organizational levels.
+All tenured faculty will serve on three or more committees at UNC Charlotte.
+100% 100% 100% Senior faculty will contribute to leadership within their professional communities.
+At least 33% of senior faculty will hold named positions in professional organizations at local, state, regional, and national levels 16% 57% 30% Faculty will make professional contributions to their local communities.
+At least 25% of faculty will serve the community on advisory boards or equivalent 33% 43% 67% Tenured faculty will provide scholarly service to their professional communities.
+80% of tenured faculty and 50% of untenured faculty will provide scholarly service (e.g. grant reviewers, abstract reviewers, manuscript reviewers, serve on editorial boards) 100% 100% 100%

-Table 4.1.d.2 Faculty performance in meeting performance objectives
+Table 4.1.d.1 Faculty performance in meeting performance objectives